ONSdigital/dp-areas-api/Adding Component Testing - HOWTO.md

     ![](docs/img/run-progress.png)

-    This should all happen in less than 5 minutes.
+    This should all happen in less than 5 minutes, depending on how large your test is.